kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vm-operator/README.md

 The picture explains how this works in detail:

 ![Architecture](architecture-part1.drawio.svg)

+NOTE: net-operator is not represented for sake of simplicity, it is complementary to the vm-operator.

 As you might notice, it is required to have an additional component taking care of setting up the management cluster and vCenter as required by the vm-operator.
 This component exist in different variants according to the use cases